 Let’s do it

 I hope you now have clearer ideas on what to consider when buying a WordPress theme.
-Also remember that a blog needs to be self-hosted in order to install a theme.
-That means you cannot instal a theme on a Blogspot or free domain.
-If you haven’t done it yet, read this post to learn how to start a self-hosted blog on WordPress.
+Also remember that you need to be self-hosted in order to install a theme on WordPress.
+If you haven’t switched yet, this post will tell you how to make a seamless switch in less than 15 minutes.

 Still unsure about what WordPress theme is best for you?
 Ask professional advice with a personalised website audit.
 Click here to learn more.